-Where they may have got off to a good start they seem to have taken their eyes off the ball to the extent that we now have rapidly melting ice caps, rising sea levels and spreading deserts on a grand scale.
+Where they may have got off to a good start they seem to have taken their eyes off the ball to the extent that we now have rapidly melting ice caps, rising sea levels and spreading deserts on a grand scale, not to mention mass species extinctions.
 This appears to be because the Parties refused to tackle their fossil fuel dependence in good time - allowing oil cartels, auto makers and shipbuilders to run riot with products that pollute the planet.

 UN officials did not have the guts to insist on action, allowing things to drift and drift and drift a bit more until now it could be too late.
 It is certainly too late for the hundreds of species that the G20 and another 177 member states have allowed to be exterminated.
 Apologies to those nations who did have what it takes to speak out against these crimes.

 FOOD AID - Grain is delivered to refugee camps when people are displaced by war or natural disasters.

 OCHA and the UN system

 The Office for the Coordination of Humanitarian Affairs (OCHA) of the UN Secretariat is responsible for coordinating responses to emergencies.
 It does this through the Inter-Agency Standing Committee, whose members include the UN system entities most responsible for providing emergency relief.
 A coordinated, system-wide approach to humanitarian relief is essential in providing assistance quickly and efficiently to those in need.